chevybowtie/NESDR-Smart-v5-APRS-iGate/docs/direwolf-setup-debian.md

 cp docs/templates/direwolf.conf ~/.config/neo-rx/direwolf.conf
 ```

-When `neo-rx setup` completes, accept the prompt to create `direwolf.conf` and the wizard will prefill your callsign, APRS-IS server, passcode, and KISS port values.
+When `neo-rx aprs setup` completes, accept the prompt to create `direwolf.conf` and the wizard will prefill your callsign, APRS-IS server, passcode, and KISS port values.
 Manually run the copy above if you prefer to edit the template yourself.

 Edit the file to confirm your callsign, passcode, latitude/longitude, and beacon text.
 Leave `ADEVICE stdin null` if you intend to use `rtl_fm` piping via `scripts/run_direwolf.sh`.